Top 10 Best Sites

 However, Neil eventually cut ties with the evangelical Christian author and psychologist, possibly in the hopes of appealing to a wider audience.

-Another reason eHarmony is viewed as religious is the fact that gay men and lesbian women can’t sign up for the site.
-If you identify yourself as a woman, you’re automatically given men as your preferred gender, and vice versa.
-As a result, eHarmony has faced many lawsuits that stated gay and lesbian singles were being discriminated against.
+Another reason eharmony is viewed as religious is the fact that gay men and lesbian women couldn’t sign up for the site for many years.
+Until recently, if you identified yourself as a woman, you’d be automatically given men as your preferred gender, and vice versa.
+As a result, eharmony has faced many lawsuits that stated gay and lesbian singles were being discriminated against.

 “We’ve suffered from the contentiousness of that topic,” Neil told CNN.
 “We didn’t want to pretend to be experts on gay and lesbian couples.
 We’re not anti-gay at all… it’s a different match.”